OverviewBy Mark Langill

 “Furthermore, I explained to my young rookie, because of the magnificent structure and the kind thoughtfulness of Walter F. O’Malley, president of the Los Angeles Dodgers, the Tokyo Giants were given this wonderful opportunity to take part in baseball’s finest training camp and learn first-hand the methods of the National League’s most winning club.”

 In 1962, Japanese baseball coach Kaoru Betto traveled the entire season with the Dodgers, studying the American method of training and play.
-The Dodgers also extended a spring training invitation in 1962 to Bowdewijn Maat, an outstanding amateur player from Holland who wanted to observe the Dodger organization.
+The Dodgers also extended a spring training invitation in 1962 to Boudewijn Maat, an outstanding amateur player from Holland who wanted to observe the Dodger organization.
 Dodger minor league manager Pete Reiser visited Japan in the fall of 1963 to coach the Tokyo (Toei) Flyers.

 Dodger scouting director Al Campanis spent three weeks in 1964 with the Taiyo Whales in spring training.
 He coached the Japanese players along the lines of his best-selling book, “The Dodger Way to Play Baseball.”